litestar-org/litestar/docs/usage/routing/handlers.rst

     # Choose the appropriate noqa directive according to your linter
     from domain import Model  # noqa: TCH002

-However, this approach can get tedious, so as an alternative, Litestar accepts a ``signature_namespace`` mapping at every :ref:`layer <layered-architecture>` of the application.
+However, this approach can get tedious, so as an alternative, Litestar accepts a ``signature_types`` sequence at every :ref:`layer <layered-architecture>` of the application.
 The following is a demonstration of how to use this pattern.